Interest rates in 2025: When will interest rates go down?

 “There are some opportunities for refinances,” she said.
 “If home owners are scared to go outside those big four [banks], there are some competitive rates available on the digital end.”

-Ray White chief economist Nerida Conisbee advised mortgage holders struggling with high interest rates to “keep holding on and just keep waiting” because there was the possibility of a cut late this year or in early 2025.
+Ray White chief economist Nerida Conisbee advised mortgage holders struggling with high interest rates to “keep holding on and just keep waiting” because a cut in early 2025 was possible.

-For those with money held in a savings bank account, higher interest rates translate to better returns on their deposits.
+For those with money in a savings bank account, higher interest rates mean better returns on deposits.

-According to Canstar, the best interest rate in early June for a savings account was 5.75 per cent, but that was only an introductory rate for four months to entice new customers.
-Known as “honeymoon rates”, they generally will only last a few months before reverting to a lower base rate.
+According to Canstar, the best interest rate for a savings account in January 2025 was 5.6 per cent.
+However, that was only an introductory rate for four months to entice new customers.
+Known as “honeymoon rates,” these rates generally last only a few months before reverting to a lower base rate.

 Share: